 You can use a plugin like Media Cleaner to dispose of unused media or you can do so manually.
 To manually remove unused media, simply go to Media » Library and click the unattached option.

 You’ll then see all of the media files that aren’t being used on your site.
 You can delete those files to free up space.

 There are a number of plugins built to minify code.
 Autoptimize is one of the top rated free plugins for this task.
 You might also try the premium plugin WP Rocket which helps with site optimization, including minification.
 CSS Compressor is another good option that simplifies CSS code.

 If left unchecked, your WordPress database will start to accumulate clutter over time.
 To make it squeaky clean, you want to clean up any leftover tables from uninstalled plugins and remove overheads.
 Cleaning up your database can be done manually through phpMyAdmin, although can be tricky and damaging if you don’t know what you’re doing.

 If you aren’t a technical whiz, installing a plugin to accomplish this task is the safer way to go.
 WP-Sweep and Advanced Database Cleaner are both safe bets to broom through your database and get rid of things like old revisions, spam comments, MySQL queries, and more.

-Before making the switch, do know that PHP 7 is not backward compatible.
-This means once you upgrade, you cannot go back to legacy systems.
-That’s why it’s recommended to test your site first with the PHP Compatibility Checker plugin to detect if your theme or any plugins might present any incompatibility issues.
+Before upgrading to PHP 7.3, it’s recommended to test your site first with the PHP Compatibility Checker plugin to detect if your theme or any plugins might present any incompatibility issues.

 8. Optimize Images